ssnrshnn/beelzebubHoneypotTI/README.md

 A real-time web dashboard for analyzing [Beelzebub](https://github.com/mariocandela/beelzebub) honeypot logs with  filtering capabilities and a nice data visualizations.

+This dashboard is fed with real-world honeypot traffic, reflecting live attack behavior rather than synthetic data.

 ## Quick Start